install.packages("devtools")

-amplify automates routine pcr-based tasks - including plate planning, dilution making, visualizing, and analyzing - so rather than thinking about your experiments themselves, you can think about what your experiments mean.
+amplify automates routine pcr-based tasks - including plate planning, dilution making, visualizing, and analyzing.

 Installation